visgl/luma.gl/docs/developer-guide/debugging.md

 ```

 Apart from providing a human-readable `id` field when inspecting objects in the debugger,
-the `id`s that the application provides are used in multiple places:
+the `id` is used in the following ways:

-- luma.gl's built-in logging (see next section) often includes object `id`s.
+- luma.gl's built-in logging (see next section) often includes the `id`s.
 - `id` is copied into the WebGPU object `label` field which is designed to support debugging.
-- `id` is exposed to Specter.js (luma.gl sets the [`__SPECTOR_Metadata`](https://github.com/BabylonJS/Spector.js#custom-data field on WebGL object handles).
+- `id` is exposed to the WebGL Spector.js library (when activated, luma.gl sets the [`__SPECTOR_Metadata`](https://github.com/BabylonJS/Spector.js#custom-data field on WebGL object handles).

 ## Logging

-luma.gl logs its activities.
+luma.gl logs a number of activities which can be helpful to understanding what is happening.
 Set the global variable `luma.log.level` (this can be done in the browser console at any time)

 ```ts